 When it comes to looking after the players, ASA has shown it is dedicated to making sure they all have the opportunity to be successful on the soccer field and in life.
 The club hosts over 1,400 kids whose families qualify for the city’s free lunch program, for whom the extended Alexandria individual and community partners help provide the opportunity to play soccer with well supported scholarship fundraising efforts.
 Throughout the year, ASA hosts multiple community outreach initiatives at schools and organizations to promote the game to all children, regardless of financial status or skill level.
 At ASA, we support diversity and inclusion on the soccer field.

-ASA programs are available to children and young adults ages 2-19.
-In addition to travel and recreation divisions, the club offers year-round supplemental skills training programs for all age groups.
+ASA programs are available to children and adults ages 2 and up!
+In addition to academy and recreation divisions, the club offers year-round supplemental skills training programs for all age groups.
 For the youngest participants (ages 2-4 years old), the club hosts year round Tots Soccer classes.
-During the Winter months, the club hosts an indoor futsal league for ages (5-18).
+During the Winter months, the club hosts an indoor soccer/futsal league for ages (5-18).
 In addition, ASA offers a program called TOPSoccer (The Outreach Program for Soccer), which is a community-based soccer program for young athletes with disabilities.
 If your child has a disability and needs additional support, please contact the club so that we can discuss ways to provide assistance.